Female sexual dysfunction

 - Accept changes that occur.
 Explore new aspects of your sexuality during times of transition to improve your sexual experiences.

 Sexual response often has as much to do with your feelings for your partner as it does with physical sexual stimuli.
-Reconnect and discover each other again.
+Rediscover each other and reconnect.

 Preparing for an appointment